yangshiteng/Data-Science-Learning-Path/deep_learning/recurrent_neural_networks/what_are_rnns.md

 * A **Feedforward Neural Network (FNN)** processes input independently—no memory of past inputs.
 * An **RNN** has loops in its architecture, allowing it to pass information from one step to the next.

+Traditional feedforward neural networks, such as multilayer perceptrons (MLPs), excel at handling fixed-size input and output data.
+However, they struggle with sequential data where the order and context of inputs are crucial—for instance, in time series forecasting, speech recognition, or natural language processing (NLP).
+These tasks require memory of previous inputs, which traditional models lack.
+RNNs are designed to address this limitation by incorporating a form of memory, enabling them to capture temporal dependencies and sequence patterns.

 ### RNN Cell Structure

 At each time step `t`, the RNN receives: